ScriptRelics/Multiboot_Flash_Drive/How_To_Install_And_Configure_A_Multiboot_Flash_Drive.md

-How to install and configure a multiboot flash drive with Kali Linux
+# How to install and configure a multiboot flash drive with Kali Linux

-### Formating the Drive for a clean install and persistance.
+## Formating the USB Drive for a clean Kali install with persistance.

 If you want to have persistence for your Kali Linux then you are going to need to format the drive with an extra partition.